 2.1 [Version 1.0] The Swamp of Functional Fragmentation and Asymmetry (Failure)

-- Architectural Profile: A unidirectional defense architecture focused almost entirely on the input pipeline.
-Each security component (Sentinel-IN, Vault-IN) operated as a disconnected microservice or independent container.
-Even the Honey-Token intrusion detection system was planned as an isolated function confined entirely within the Tracker module.
+• The initial iteration implemented a unidirectional defense architecture focused primarily on the input pipeline.
+Each security component, including Sentinel-IN and Vault-IN, operated as a decoupled microservice or independent container.
+The Honey-Token intrusion detection system was also designed as an isolated function confined within the Tracker module.

 2.2 [Version 2.0] Discovery of Symmetrical Integration and Cross-Cutting Dynamics (Transition)

-- Architectural Profile: This phase marked a complete structural overhaul.
-We tightly coupled the decoupled input (Phase 1) and output (Phase 2) modules into a unified, bidirectional symmetric architecture hosted entirely within a single Go service container.
-Furthermore, we recognized that Honey-Tokens, Multi-Tenancy, and Data Lineage could not be treated as a single module’s burden; they were elevated to full, cross-cutting Tier 3 system-wide coordinators.
+• The second iteration consolidated the separate input (Phase 1) and output (Phase 2) modules into a bidirectional symmetric architecture within a single Go service container.
+Features such as Honey-Tokens, Multi-Tenancy, and Data Lineage were refactored from isolated modules into cross-cutting system-wide coordinators.

 2.3 [Version 3.0] Completion of the High-Performance Polyglot Wire Contract (Current)

-- Architectural Profile: Retaining the symmetrical dual-phase pipeline and absolute module independence (Standalone Value) established in v2.0, the architecture evolved into a highly optimized, hybrid polyglot structure.
-High-speed text pattern matching and cryptographic token mapping are assigned exclusively to Go, while complex vector embeddings and matrix numerical operations are managed entirely by Python.
+• The final iteration retains the symmetrical dual-phase pipeline and decoupled module design established in v2.0, implementing an optimized hybrid polyglot structure.
+High-speed text pattern matching and cryptographic token mapping are handled by Go, while vector embeddings and matrix numerical operations are managed entirely by Python.

 3. [Bastion-RAG 0] Virtual Emulation Simulation for Architecture Design

-When enterprise security policies and compliance constraints are supplied, [Bastion-RAG 0] runs a virtual emulation of the pipeline’s event stream over a high-performance NATS event bus topology without loading heavy ML models or spinning up concrete services.
+When enterprise security policies and compliance constraints are defined, Bastion-RAG 0 emulates the pipeline’s event stream over a NATS event bus topology.
+This emulation runs without loading machine learning models or initializing concrete services.

-Once a developer inputs their proposed pipeline configuration, the [Bastion-RAG 0] audit engine dynamically generates a real-time Virtual Ingestion Trace Log to diagnose data lineage flows and isolate potential architectural bottlenecks:
+Once a proposed pipeline configuration is provided, the Bastion-RAG 0 audit engine dynamically generates a real-time Virtual Ingestion Trace Log to analyze data lineage flows and identify potential architectural bottlenecks:

 [Bastion-RAG 0: Virtual Emulator Ingestion Trace Log]